exercism/julia/exercises/practice/pythagorean-triplet/.approaches/introduction.md

         for b in a+1:fld(n, 2)-1
 ```

 > Note: you can come up with even tighter bounds than these.
-Share your working with your mentor if you do!
+Share your working in comments if you do!

 The intuition on upper bounds is that if we were working with real numbers, the biggest `a` can be is `n/3 - ε`,
 where `ε` is the smallest real number greater than 0,